-An analysis of the cumulative data reveals a profile that the most likely victim of domestic homicide or near fatality in Pinellas County will be in the 36 to 65 year old bracket, white, lower income, married or co-habitating, with a seven year age difference from their perpetrator.
+An analysis of the cumulative data reveals a profile that the most likely victim of domestic homicide or near fatality in Pinellas County will be in the 36 to 65 year old bracket, white, lower income, married or co-habitating, with a six year or more age difference from their perpetrator.
+The perpetrator will generally be older than the victim.
 There will likely be substance use/abuse in the household, the perpetrator will have a criminal history of some sort and/or have committed prior domestic violence, and the death will occur as a result of a firearm.
 Family, friends, or coworkers will know that the violence is occurring.
+This profile is very similar to the one developed at the conclusion of 2003.